What should I do before getting to the track?

 The event schedule along with your session times will be emailed the week before the event.
 All Edge Addicts activities originate from the paddock.
 COTA arrival time is approximately 6:30 am.
 Motorsport Ranch arrival time is approximately 8am.

 To access the COTA paddock you will enter via COTA Blvd.
 Drive past lot “A” until you see a guard shack (between turns 11 and 12).
+You will have been sent a link to sign the COTA waiver electronically, you must have this complete prior to arrival at the track.
 Sign the waiver there, then proceed through tunnel “2”.
 You will drive approximately a mile and will make a right hand turn into the paddock.
 If you go through Tunnel “1” you have gone too far.
 Park in the paddock making sure not to take another driver’s spot, and please do not block any trailers.

 Registration packets and where to find them.

 Yellow Flag (standing or motionless) - Reduce speed, drive with caution.
 No passing.
 Car may be stopped or spun off track.

 Yellow Flag (waved) – Great Danger - Dramatic reduction of speed.
 Course may be blocked; be prepared to alter your path.
 No passing.
 Car may be stopped or spun on track.